 Professor David Sims | Group Leader

 David Sims is an MBA Senior Research Fellow and Leader of the Sims Lab at the Marine Biological Association.
-As Deputy Director for Research he co-ordinates the Ecosystems and Environmental Change research theme.
+As Deputy Director Research he co-ordinates the MBA Research Programme including the Ecosystems and Environmental Change research theme.
 David holds a joint academic appointment with the University of Southampton where he is Professor of Marine Ecology in the Ocean and Earth Science school at the National Oceanography Centre and in the Centre for Biological Sciences.

 David’s research focuses on the movement ecology of marine predators, notably the sharks, skates and rays.
 Research has investigated the patterns, mechanisms, causes and consequences of predator movement.
 The consequences of predator movement for species conservation has been a particular interest stemming from his pioneering work for more than 20 years on the behavioural ecology of the plankton-feeding basking shark.

 His research has been recognised by several awards including The Times-Novartis-Royal Institution ‘Scientist for the New Century‘ Lecture Award (2001), Life Membership of the Royal Institution, the FSBI Medal of the Fisheries Society of the British Isles (2007) for “exceptional advances in fish biology and/or fisheries“, and the Stanley Gray Silver Medal from the Institute of Marine Engineering, Science and Technology (2008).
 He has served as series editor for Advances in Marine Biology and associate editor of the Journal of Animal Ecology and is currently an Associate Editor of Animal Biotelemetry.

 In 2016 he was elected a Member of Academia Europaea.